svenberra/NewtonUnityPlugin/README.md

 Choose Release & x64 and build the solution.

-Finally, create an environment variable named NEWTON_DYNAMICS that points to the location where you installed Newton.
+Finally, create an environment variable named NEWTON_DYNAMICS that points to the location where you cloned Newton.
+For example, if you cloned Newton to C:\newton-dynamics-master the enviroment variable should be C:\newton-dynamics-master without the slash in the end.

 ## Step 2, Download and build the NewtonUnityPlugin
 https://github.com/svenberra/NewtonUnityPlugin